 The Formal English Garden

-Duncan Garden, the most dramatic of Manito's gardens, was created in a classical European Renaissance style.
+Duncan Gardens, the most dramatic of Manito's gardens, was created in a classical European Renaissance style.
 The garden encompasses three acres and includes manicured turf areas and vast displays of colorful annual bedding plants.
 The bilateral symmetry, central water feature, and geometrical planting beds draw a striking resemblance to the Mirabell Gardens in Salzburg, Austria, the garden featured in the Sound of Music.

 The Informal Perennial Garden